tfausak/gizmo-gg/paladin/README.markdown

   slash.
 For example, `http://example.com/paladin`.

 - **PALADIN_MIGRATE**: Defaults to `True`.
-Set this to `False` to avoid running database migrations when starting the server.
+Set this to `False` to avoid running database migrations when starting up.

 - **PALADIN_SERVER**: Defaults to `True`.
 Set this to `False` to avoid launching the HTTP server.
 You may want to do this to run extra workers, for